mahadeokhamgal/interview_questions/NodeJS_Cleaned.md

 `Advanced / ES6 JS`
 # ES6 Classes vs prototypes
+# What is strict mode in js?
+# What is with keyword in js?
 # Promise.all() and Promise.race() usage
 # Destructuring assignment
 # Rest and spread operators